-An ensemble system should be statistically consistent with observations in order to be objectively considered as realistic.
-To evaluate the reliability metric, we present rank histograms (Fig. 3) computed for each grid point by accumulation over all 24 members of the ensemble at three different Longhurst provinces (Longhurst et al., 1995, Fig. 1 provides the location of the provinces).
-Both the assimilation analysis and free run ensembles are displayed.
-Ranks are computed against SeaWiFS ocean color data extracted for the same day with a considered 30% of observation error.
-In practice, the latter error means that for each realization a Gaussian white noise with a standard deviation of 30% of the satellite Chl-a concentration is added to each ensemble member.
+An ensemble system should be statistically consistent with observations in order to be objectively regarded as realistic.
+To evaluate the reliability metric, we present rank histograms (Fig. 3) computed for each grid point by accumulation over all 24 members of the ensemble at four different Longhurst provinces (Longhurst et al., 1995; Fig. 1 provides the location of the provinces).
+The provinces used are NADR (North Atlantic Drift), NATR (North Atlantic tropical gyre), NASTE (northeast Atlantic subtropical gyre), and NASTW (northwest Atlantic subtropical gyre).
+Both the assimilation analysis and free-run ensembles are displayed.
+Ranks are computed against SeaWiFS ocean color data extracted for the same day with a specified 30 % of observation error.
+In practice, the latter error means that for each realization a Gaussian white noise with a standard deviation of 30% of the satellite Chl a concentration is added to each ensemble member.

-Histograms are good indicators of how the assimilation of surface Chl-a affects the probability distribution of the ensemble.
-The histogram for province 4 (Fig. 3 first row), which corresponds to a major part of the eastern North Atlantic temperate waters (\sim 40-60°N; \sim 10-45°W), displays the good performance of the non-assimilated simulation reproducing the given observations.
-The histogram is flat except for a slightly tall rank '1' that indicates the highest observations are not included in the spread of the ensemble.
-When observations are assimilated, the system preserves its reliability but modifies the shape of the histogram.
-The distribution of ranks flattens showing a better reliability.
-The shape of the histogram illustrates the ensemble is now able to include the highest values of Chl-a, though few ranks accumulate in the left side of the histogram.
+Histograms are good indicators of how the assimilation of surface Chl a affects the probability distribution of the ensemble.
+The histogram for province NADR (Fig. 3 first row), which corresponds to a major part of the eastern North Atlantic temperate waters ( $\sim 40-60^{\circ}$ N, $\sim 10-45^{\circ}$ W), displays the good performance of the non-assimilated simulation reproducing the given observations.
+The histogram is flat except for a slightly tall rank "1" that indicates the highest observations are not included in the spread of the ensemble.
+When observations are assimilated, the distribution of ranks flattens with respect to the shape of the histogram of the non-assimilated experiment.
+The shape of the histogram illustrates the ensemble is now able to include the highest values of Chl a, though few ranks accumulate on the left side of the histogram.